-The attack comes amid fears of retaliation against Muslims following three recent, deadly attacks in the United Kingdom, at Manchester Arena, London Bridge and Westminster Bridge.
-Islamic State has claimed responsibility for both.
+The attack comes amid fears of retaliation against Muslims following three recent, deadly attacks in the United Kingdom, at Westminster Bridge, Manchester Arena and London Bridge.
+The Islamic State has claimed responsibility for the attacks.

 Frank reports that Muna Mohamed said one of her relatives suffered a broken back in Monday's attack and is in critical condition.
 "No, I'm not going to go to the mosque anymore.
 I feel scared," Mohamed said.

 In remarks outside Downing Street on Monday, Prime Minister Theresa May said, "It is a reminder that terrorism, extremism and hatred take many forms; and our determination to tackle them must be the same whoever is responsible."
 May vowed to provide extra police resources to protect mosques.

 White House press secretary Sean Spicer said the Trump administration has made clear that the United States is ready to offer any assistance the United Kingdom might need.